yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Organization-intro.md

 ### **Organisation coverage and references**
  - A Data Provider MUST offer Organisation FHIR resources to represent its own organisation(s)
-   - When populating references to its own organisation(s) then all three of "display" (name), "identifier" (ODS Code) and "reference" (url of local FHIR Resource) must be populated
+ - When referencing an organisation then the "reference" (url of FHIR Resource) and "display" (name) MUST be populated

- - If referencing an external organisation then the widely accepted use of ODS codes is an important advantge.
-A Data Provider may therefore typically:
-   - Populate the reference "display" value with the external organisation's name, and the "identifier" with the ODS code - thus allowing further regional master details to be searched for by Data Consumers if so desired.
-The "reference" url can then be omitted.

-     *(It would also be possible to populate the "reference" with a link to either a Contained Resource, or to a locally hosted replica of an Organisation Resource for this external organisation.
-However the widespread use of ODS codes as an identifier which already allows full master details to be retrieved means that this seems unlikely to be necessary)*
+ - For an external organisation then the url could be either to an ad-hoc Contained Resource, or to the regional master organisation record
+ - The "identifier" MAY be populated with the organisation's ODS Code

 ### **Mandatory fields**
 The following fields are mandatory: